ftrackhq/integrations/apps/connect/README.md

   poetry install --with installer --sync poetry run ftrack-connect-installer --codesign true
 ```
+**Note:** If you don't codesign, the resultant dmg file will not be valid to be shared and will appear as damaged app in other computers.

-Note:: If --codesign is true, please make sure you have followed all the instructions from:
+**Note:** If --codesign is true, please make sure you have followed all the instructions from: https://github.com/ftrackhq/integrations/blob/main/installers/app-installer/README.md

 ### Build documentation